Hrishikesh-Papasani/customer-churn-analysis-prediction/README.md

 ## About the Project <a name="about-the-project"></a>

 In today's competitive business landscape, retaining customers and ensuring their satisfaction are paramount to the success of any company.
 Customer churn, or customer attrition, is a critical concern for businesses, as it directly impacts revenue and growth.
 Understanding why customers leave and predicting which ones are at risk of churning is crucial.
+It's always easier to retain a customer than to gain a new one!
 <br>
 <div align="center">
   <img src="https://cdn.analyticsvidhya.com/wp-content/uploads/2019/05/customer-churn-edit.jpeg" height="250" width="400">